mdwallick/ul-customization/dark-mode/README.md

 ## Caveats

 - This dark mode workaround does not work with forms for actions.
 While the overall dark/light mode coloring works, there are some inconsistencies, such as input field text rendering as white, even though the dark mode CSS specifies otherwise.

-## Contributing

-Feel free to open issues and pull requests if you have suggestions for improvements or fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.